JiachenRen/java-algebra-system/README.md

 # Java Algebra System (JAS)
 A math library with powerful CAS that is capable of performing algebraic simplifications, manipulations, and some calculus.
 (A Grapher is also included)
-## What's new
-Epic update to JGrapher - introducing multi-variable graphing capability!
-Type in `x^a*cos(b*x)` and see what happens along the way!
-Play around with the sliders.
-Press `[TAB]` to hide/unhide function input.
-Significant improvements to the CAS, though not as powerful, it is no longer considered experimental with bugs now gone and inheritance optimized.
-Completely original & intuitive way of performing algebra manipulations by an ORIGINAL composite tree structure that proved to be immensely powerful and ingenious.

 ## What can it do?
 JAS is a multivariate computer algebra system built using Java.
 JAS handles the following senarios in both fraction and decimal mode: